Self-Certifying Primal-Dual Optimization Proxies for Large-Scale Batch Economic Dispatch: Introduction

 \subsection{Contributions and Outline}

-The paper contributions are summarized as follows: \begin{enumerate}[labelindent=0pt,parsep=2pt, itemsep=0pt, topsep=2pt] \item It introduces a principled hybrid solver framework that, for the first time, provides \textit{controllable }worst-case optimality guarantees without 1) requiring any expensive offline verification step nor 2) imposing restrictions on the underlying architectures.
-Importantly, the optimality tolerance is prescribed by the user rather than being derived from properties of the underlying models. \item It improves the training of primal-dual proxies by taking advantage of their self-certifying nature and uses a dedicated loss function. \item It presents a complete implementation of the proposed framework for the economic dispatch problem and conducts extensive numerical experiments on large-scale instances based on the European transmission system. \item {It demonstrates state-of-the-art performance for solving large batches of industry-scale economic dispatch problems.
+The paper contributions are summarized as follows: \begin{enumerate}[labelindent=0pt,parsep=2pt, itemsep=0pt, topsep=2pt] \item It introduces a principled framework that fuses AI and optimization and provides, for the first time, \textit{controllable }worst-case optimality guarantees without 1) requiring any expensive offline verification step or 2) imposing restrictions on the underlying architectures.
+Importantly, the optimality tolerance is prescribed by users rather than being derived from properties of the underlying models. \item It improves the training of primal-dual proxies by taking advantage of their self-certifying nature and uses a dedicated loss function. \item It presents a complete implementation of the proposed framework for the economic dispatch problem and conducts extensive numerical experiments on large-scale instances based on the European transmission system. \item {It demonstrates state-of-the-art performance for solving large batches of industry-scale economic dispatch problems.
 On the 9241\_pegase test case, the hybrid solver achieves up to 925x speedup over a parallelized simplex-based solver while guaranteeing worst-case optimality below 1\%, and over 1000x at 2\%.} \end{enumerate}

 The rest of the paper is organized as follows: Section \ref{sec:hybrid_solver} proposes the hybrid solver framework, Section \ref{sec:primal_dual_training} describes the proposed training algorithm, Section \ref{sec:exp} presents the numerical experiments, and Section \ref{sec:conclusion} concludes the paper.